 - Hard for small hands to hold securely – The iPad mini is wide enough that it is harder to carry securely than Nexus 7.
 The bezel is also so narrow that its hard to hold the screen in portrait-mode without touching the active part of the touchscreen.

-- No LED alerts – The Nexus 4 has a small LED indicator at the bottom of its front panel that alerts you to missed calls, new messages or other system events.
-As with other Android phones, you can customize exactly how this LED works by installing a third-party LED control app like Light Flow.
+- No LED alerts – Most Android phones have a small LED indicator that alerts you to missed calls, new messages and other system events.
+As with other Android phones, you can customize exactly how this works by installing a third-party LED control app like Light Flow.
 The iPhone has a setting buried under Accessibility that flashes an LED when a call or text is received.
 The iPad mini does not support LED alerts at all.

 If you’re an Apple fan, you don’t comparison shop.
 You don’t care that Apple products cost more and do less.
-You’ll tell yourself that specs don’t matter.
+You’ll tell yourself that specs don’t matter and Apple’s ecosystem is superior (even though you’ve never actually used an Android 4.4-powered product).
 You’ll find a way to convince yourself that all of the above reasons somehow don’t apply to you.
 And, you’ll buy an iPad mini anyway.
-And six months from now when Apple comes out with an iPad mini that is twice as fast as today’s with a Retina display, you’ll buy that one too — and thank Apple for doing so.
 This may sound harsh, but it applies literally to millions of people.
 So go ahead and buy one.
-You know you want it.
-You can see the iPad mini in action in this video.

 For the Apple Fanboys

 1. This is an opinion piece - I think the title makes that very clear.
 Don’t read this if you can’t handle an opposing view point.

 2. This article is focused on the advantages of other tablets – I’m aware there are good reasons to buy Apple products.
 Since every other reviewer focuses on those, I see value in showing another point of view.